Regular Separability of One Counter Automata: Undecidability for one counter automata

 In this section we prove Theorem~\ref{thm:undecidability}.
 The argument is similar to the proof of the previous section, except that instead of reducing a fixed undecidable problem, we provide a polynomial reduction from \emph{every} decidable one.
 This idea derives from the insight of~\cite{DBLP:journals/jacm/Hunt82a}.

-A universal model of computation that will be convenient for us is 2-counter machines. \emph A deterministic 2-counter machine $\M$ consists of a finite set of \emph{states} $Q$ with distinguished \emph{initial} state $q_0 \in Q$, \emph{accepting} state $q_\acc \in Q$ and \emph{rejecting} state $q_\rej \in Q$, two \emph{counters} $c_1, c_2$, and a set of transitions, one per state $q\in Q - \set{q_\acc, q_\rej}$.
+A universal model of computation that will be convenient for us is 2-counter machines.
+A \emph{deterministic 2-counter machine} $\M$ consists of a finite set of \emph{states} $Q$ with distinguished \emph{initial} state $q_0 \in Q$, \emph{accepting} state $q_\acc \in Q$ and \emph{rejecting} state $q_\rej \in Q$, two \emph{counters} $c_1, c_2$, and a set of transitions, one per state $q\in Q - \set{q_\acc, q_\rej}$.
 Thus the accepting state and the rejecting one have no outgoing transitions.
 There are two types of transitions.
-Type 1 transitions increment one of the counters ($i \in \set{1, 2}$): \begin{enumerate} \item[(1)] in state $q$, increment $c_i$ and go to state $q'$; \end{enumerate} and type 2 transitions conditionally decrement one: \begin{enumerate} \item[(2)] in state $q$, if $c_i>0$ then decrement $c_i$ and go to state $q'$, otherwise go to state $q''$. \end{enumerate} A configuration $(q, n_1, n_2)$ of $\M$ consists of a state $q$ and values $n_1, n_2 \geq 0$ of the counters.
+Type 1 transitions increment one of the counters ($i \in \set{1, 2}$) by one, and type 2 transitions conditionally decrement one of the counters by one: [1]{{ \bf (type 1) in state $q$, increment $c_{#1}$ and go to state $q'$}} [1]{{ \bf (type 2) in state $q$, if $c_{#1}>0$ then decrement $c_{#1}$ and go to state $q'$, else go to state $q''$}} \begin{enumerate} \item[] \transone{i}; \item[] \transtwo{i}. \end{enumerate} A configuration $(q, n_1, n_2)$ of $\M$ consists of a state $q$ and values $n_1, n_2 \geq 0$ of the counters.
 We write $(q, n_1, n_2) \trans{} (q', n'_1, n'_2)$ if a sequence of transitions leads from configuration $(q, n_1, n_2)$ to $(q', n'_1, n'_2)$.
 We say that $\M$ \emph{accepts} a number $k \in \N$ if $(q_0, k, 0) \trans{} (q_\acc, 0, 0)$, and \emph{rejects} $k$ if $(q_0, k, 0) \trans{} (q_\rej, 0, 0)$.
 Note our specific requirement that acceptance or rejection only happens with both counter values equal to 0.
 The machine $\M$ is \emph{total} if every $k \in \N$ is either accepted or rejected by $\M$.
 The language $L(\M)$ recognized by $\M$ is set of all numbers accepted by $M$.